magronp/bsrnn/README.md

 python train.py -m src_mod.target=vocals,bass,drums,other
 ```

 The list of all model/configuration variants used when presenting the [validation results](#validation-results) are stored in the `jobs/params.txt` file.
 This file can be used as a parameter array when running multiple jobs using the [OAR](https://oar.imag.fr/docs/latest/user/quickstart.html) task manager (see the `jobs/book_training` script).
 Depending on your working environment this script might need some adaptation.
-Alternatively, you can simply run each job independently as above:
+Alternatively, you can simply run each job independently as on the example above, using all the configurations in the `jobs/params.txt` file.

-You can then run:
+Lastly, we prepare a script that can easily aggregate all validation results from tensorboard logs into a csv file for comparing variants, and display them:
 ```
 python display_tbresults.py
 ```

-in order to aggregate all validation results from tensorboard logs into a csv file for comparing variants (and display them).

 ### Evaluation